 But he was a little too slick for his own good.
 Customs officials caught up with him.
-Branson spent a night in jail over the practise.
+Branson spent a night in jail over the practice.
 His parents had to mortgage their house to get him released and help keep his record business afloat.
 He also owed £70,000 in customs fines, which is as good an incentive as any to quickly learn how to really run a business.

 As David Runciman notes, “his [Branson’s] businesses are registered under complex schemes across a range of different jurisdictions, including the Virgin Islands, where the holding company for Virgin Trains happens to be based.”
 Moreover, Branson spends much of his time these days on Necker Island, the tax-free British Virgin Islands property he owns.
-And he can only “spend a maximum of between 46 and 183 days a year in the UK”, according to The Guardian – otherwise his tax bill goes up.
+And he can only “spend a maximum of between 46 and 183 days a year in the UK”, according to The Guardian – otherwise, his tax bill goes up.
 Yet this billionaire has previously criticised other companies for avoiding UK taxes – of course denying that his move to Necker Island had anything to do with taxes, claiming in his blog that he was living in Necker Island for health and lifestyle reasons.

 A lot of Branson’s global appeal comes from his feats of daring.
 He was the first to cross the Atlantic in a hot-air balloon, doing so in 1987 with fellow adventurer Per Lindstrand

 In 2016, one British politician even called for Branson’s knighthood title (which he received in 1999) to be revoked.
 “It should be a simple choice for the mega-rich,” he said.
-“Run off to tax exile if you want.
+“Runoff to tax exile if you want.
 But you leave your titles and your honours behind you when you go.”

 A lot of Branson’s global appeal comes from his feats of daring.
 He was the first to cross the Atlantic in a hot-air balloon, doing so in 1987 with fellow adventure Per Lindstrand.
 According to The Telegraph, the “Virgin Atlantic Flyer” was a balloon that was “not only the first hot-air balloon to cross the Atlantic, but the largest ever flown, at a capacity of 2.3 million cubic feet, and reached speeds in excess of around 200 kilometres per hour”.
-Branson said that he did it not just for the sake of adventure, but in order to put the then-fledgling Virgin Airlines on the map.
+Branson said that he did it not just for the sake of adventure, but in order to put the then-fledgeling Virgin Airlines on the map.
 He also successfully crossed the Pacific Ocean in a hot-air balloon with Lindstrand in 1991, with the pair also being the first to achieve that feat.
 The 9,700-kilometre trip ended in the Arctic.

 He has also held a yachting record – with his boat, Virgin Atlantic Challenger II, snatching the transatlantic speed record in 1986, while he set a kitesurfing record in 2014.
-Not too shabby, especially if you’re only half-certain “kitesurfing” is real a thing.
+Not too shabby, especially if you’re only half-certain “kitesurfing” is a real thing.

 Richard Branson was riding around Virgin Gorda, one of the British Virgin Islands, enjoying one of his favourite activities — cycling with his two children – in August 2016.
-Unfortunately, he was enjoying it a little too much and hadn’t prepared properly for a large speed bump that crept up on him, as speed bumps tend to do, and sent him flying over his handlebars.
+Unfortunately, he was enjoying it a little too much and hadn’t prepared properly for a large speed bump that crept upon him, as speed bumps tend to do, and sent him flying over his handlebars.